November 6 – 24, 2020

-Our popular textiles and cuisine tour is back!
+Our popular Textiles of Morocco tour is back!

-You will be met by Cynthia and the guide, or an official tour driver at the Mohammed V International Airport (CMN) upon arrival anytime (preferably morning) on September 20.
-Then we’ll check in to our hotel, have lunch if the timing is right, then relax at the hotel, or wander in the neighborhood.
+You will be met by Cynthia and the guide, or an official tour driver at the Mohammed V International Airport (CMN) upon arrival anytime (preferably morning) on November 6.
+We’ll spend that first night settling in to Morocco, in Casablanca.

-Then we’ll drive south to marvelous Marrakech, enjoying a picnic along the way.
+Next we head to marvelous Marrakech, enjoying a picnic along the way.
 In Neolithic times, the region was primarily agricultural, and it wasn’t until 1062 that the town of Marrakech was founded.
-The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.
+The red walls of the city, built in 1122–1123, and various buildings constructed in reddish sandstone during this period, have given the city the nickname of the “Pink City.”
 Marrakesh grew rapidly and established itself as a cultural, religious, and trading center.
 Today the popular city has modern businesses on the outskirts, but still manages to feel exotic and other-worldly.
 In the old fortified city area, called the medina, we will meet master artisans at work as we wander through the little stalls or souks in yet another UNESCO World Heritage site.

 Medina of Marrakech

-Next we leave Marrakech and drive over the Atlas Mountains to Ouarzazate.
+After a few days, we leave Marrakech and drive over the Atlas Mountains to Ouarzazate.
 In this area we’ll see more textiles in the form of carpets, as we visit some women’s groups of rug makers.
 Along the way, we’ll see the mystical ‘mud castle’ at Ait Ben Haddou.
-A striking example of the architecture of southern Morocco, the spectacular ksar or fortified city of Ait Ben-Haddou makes a perfect stop along the way.
+A striking example of the architecture of southern Morocco, this spectacular ksar or fortified city makes a an interesting stop.
 This group of earthen buildings surrounded by high walls has been declared a UNESCO World Heritage site.
 The earthen castle effect and the decorative motifs sculpted into the reddish adobe walls make Ait Ben Haddou an aesthetic wonder.

-In Ouarzazate we can go through the Museum of the Cinema.
+In Ouarzazate we can go through the quirky Museum of the Cinema.
 Dozens of ‘swords and sandals’ films have been made in this desert area.
 For instance, Ben Hur was filmed here, but also Cleopatra, Gladiator, and Lawrence of Arabia were set in this desert landscape.
 We’ll also drive through the spectacular Todra Gorges, carved by the forces of two rivers, the Todra and the Dades.
 On their final 25-mile stretch through the mountains, the water carved out a colossal red sandstone canyon measuring 33 feet across, with cliffs of more than 500 feet tall on either side.

-And along the way, we’ll check out the glowing handmade carpets in a favorite shop (right), and meet some Berber weavers who will show us their textiles and techniques.
-We continue into the arid and spectacular eastern region.
+And along the way, we’ll check out the glowing handmade carpets in favorite shops (right), and meet some Berber weavers who will show us their textiles and techniques.
+We continue into the arid and spectacular eastern region, towards the Algerian border.
 In the mid-afternoon, we’ll go by 4-wheel drive across the stark landscape to the golden-orange Saharan sand dunes of Erg Chebbi.
 Then we’ll climb aboard camels for the short trek into the dunes to watch the sunset.
 We’ll have a traditional couscous dinner and fall asleep in comfy Berber tents under the stars.

 Roman Site of Volubilis

-Then we’ll return to Fes for our Farewell Dinner when we take leave of new and old friends.
-October 1 is the last included night of hotel; we’ll be in the Casablanca Novotel, where we spent the first night.
+Tonight (November 23) will be our Farewell Dinner when we take leave of new and old friends.
+November 23 is the last included night of hotel; we’ll be in the Casablanca Novotel, where we spent the first night.

 After the trip, you’ll receive a photo journal book that will keep you dreaming of Morocco and your new friends!

-Note that there is a minimum number of travelers for a trip to ‘go’ and that varies by country.
+Note that there is a minimum number of 8 travelers for this trip to ‘go’; maximum group size is 12.
 Please don’t buy air tickets until you are sure the trip will happen; email us to ask.

 - Includes the following:

-12 nights accommodations: (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and centrally-located, modern hotel in Casablanca – 2 nights)
+- 18 nights accommodations: double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and centrally-located, modern hotel in Casablanca – 2 nights.

-- All meals and non-alcoholic beverages–except 2 lunches* and a dinner on your own (*depending on cooking class participation)
+- All meals and non-alcoholic beverages with meals–except 2 lunches and 2 dinners on your own.

-- All ground transportation by private van with excellent, professional driver.
+- All ground transportation by Mercedes SPRINTER private van with excellent, professional driver.

-- Bottled water in the van for road trips
+- Bottled water in the van at all times.

 - Transportation to/from airport for arrival/departure.